 If you plan to go to island make sure you get a copy of this map.
-We got a copy at the Digby Visitor Information centre.
-The map is extremely useful.
+We picked up a copy at the Digby Visitor Information Centre.
+The map was extremely useful.
 The Brier Island Lodge developed it and I thank them greatly for allowing me to use it on my site.

 It shows all of the major points on the island including the hiking trails.

 The southern end of the island and the Joshua Solcum monument was our first stop.
 The monument is near the picnic area across from Peter's Island on the map.